 REPORTS TO: DIRECTOR OF ATHLETICS

-Lake Erie College, a small, co-educational, four-year, independent liberal arts college located in Painesville, OH, 30 miles east of Cleveland, invites applications for graduate assistant, strength & conditioning/sport performance.
+Lake Erie College, a small, co-educational, four-year, independent liberal arts college located in Painesville, OH, 30 miles east of Cleveland, invites applications for the full-time position of head coach, volleyball.
 Lake Erie College is an NCAA Division II program that competes in the Great Midwest Athletic Conference (GMAC).
-The graduate assistant is responsible for duties as assigned by the director and will manage a secondary responsibility as defined.
-There is both a 10-month and a 12-month position, both two-year appointments, pending successful evaluation.
+The coach is responsible for recruiting and organization of the College’s volleyball program.

 Acts as an ambassador of the College and conducts oneself in a positive manner to heighten the awareness of the institution to all of its constituents.